Gordon Laurie on Special Care Dentistry

 Another thing that worked well for me is to be different.
 They have usually been through several normal dentists and it didn’t work with them.
 So you have to be the abnormal dentist.

-G: Usually I introduce myself to people as a strange kind of dentist.
-Unfortunately due to cross infection control nowadays you have to wear scrubs but I didn’t used to.
+Gordon: Usually I introduce myself to people as a strange kind of dentist.
+Unfortunately, due to cross infection control nowadays, you have to wear scrubs but I didn’t use to.
 I would wear a polo shirt and trousers, never a white coat.
-I don’t wear a face mask, I don’t care about catching the odd cold.
+I don’t wear a face mask, I don’t care about catching the odd cold [note: this interview took place pre-Coronavirus].

 I do wear magnifying loupes (sort of like magnifying glasses) but I don’t wear a face mask so I can talk to people and they can see my face.
 Other dentists will get the patients in and get them in the chair quickly, but I had an ordinary chair in my surgery so sat them in that and chatted first.